-At the beginning of the work, the pipeline was approved, in accordance with which a specific task is coordinated at each stage.
+At the beginning of the work, the pipeline was approved, in accordance with which a specific task was coordinated at each stage.
 At the first stages of blocking and high poly, calls with the client took place every day: we made daily delivery of the results of our work and immediately implemented the necessary edits and updates.
-Working in this format, we could instantly understand what the client wants from us and quickly implement the necessary corrections, without wasting time on interpretations that do not coincide with the client’s vision.
-Later, when the process was completely stabilized, we made a call once a week.
+Working in this format, we could instantly understand what the client wanted from us and quickly implement the necessary corrections without wasting time on interpretations that did not coincide with the client’s vision.
+Later, when the process was completely stabilized, we called up once a week.
 The daily progress check remained unchanged so that the client could see what we were doing during the working day.

-The results were delivered through a special internal Lucasfilm system.
+The results were delivered through Lucasfilm’s dedicated internal system.
 It provided complete security and control over the storage of information.
 The feedback process was built in the format of edits on top: we shared our assets as screenshots, and the client displayed the necessary edits right on top of these screenshots, like on a whiteboard.
-Thus, we could easily see where we made an inaccuracy with the distance between elements or their location, and quickly correct the model.
+Thus, we could easily see where where we went wrong with element spacing or placement and quickly correct the model.

 - Blocking.
 Creation of the general proportions of the character’s body, the length and width of the arms, legs, head volume, and more.

 - High poly.
-Work on details from the outfit of the human character to the knots and mechanical joints of the droid.
+Work on the details, from the clothing of the human character to the knots and mechanical connections of the droid.

 - Retopology.
-Optimizing the model for better gaming performance in a polygon reduction format.
+Model optimization for better gaming performance in polygon reduction format.

 - UV mapping and baking.
-Transfer of the volumetric shape to the plane to prepare the model for texturing.
+Transferring a volumetric form to a plane to prepare the model for texturing.

 - Texturing.
-Applying the desired textures: three color options for Boggs Henchman and two for the droid.
+Applying desired textures: three color options for Boggs Henchman and two for the droid.

 - Levels of detail.
-Creation of several variants of characters with different levels of detail that switch depending on the distance of the object from the virtual camera.
+Creation of several variants of characters with different levels of detail, which are switched depending on the distance of the object from the virtual camera.

 After the end of the work, the client suggested adding us to the credits as a production team.
 It was not just a pleasant gesture for us, but a recognition of equal partnership.
-And this was logical considering that throughout the entire project, we worked in the most polite and respectful atmosphere, where each artist was considered and appreciated as a master of his craft.
+And it was logical, given that throughout the project we worked in the most polite and respectful atmosphere, where each artist was considered and appreciated as a master of his craft.

 Each character and detail of his appearance was created in accordance with the specifics of his game role and biography.
-So, the droid, as an expensive mechanism with high-level maintenance, looks very well-groomed, however, due to its combat nature and the need to often move off-road, it has certain spots and scratches at the bottom of the legs.
+So, the droid, as an expensive mechanism with a high level of maintenance, looked very well-groomed.
+However, due to its combat nature and the need to often move off-road, it had certain stains and scratches on the bottom of the legs.

-Star Wars: Tales from the Galaxy’s Edge was released on November 19, 2020 and received a warm reception.
-Players and critics alike commented on the diverse and dynamic game world, great immersion, wonderfully written dialogue, and great, well-crafted graphics that harness the full potential of Oculus Quest and Oculus Quest 2.
+Star Wars: Tales from the Galaxy’s Edge was released on November 19, 2020, and received a warm welcome.
+Players and critics alike commented on the diverse and dynamic game world, great immersion, wonderfully written dialogue, and great, well-crafted graphics that harnessed the full potential of Oculus Quest and Oculus Quest 2.
 Noting the rather clear hint of a sequel and the high likelihood of future DLCs, players expressed a strong desire to continue their game journey, complaining that the end credits appeared too soon.

 Volumetric Bottom Line

-Working with Lucasfilm has left a vivid impression in the memory of our 3D team.
+Working with Lucasfilm has left a lasting impression on our 3D team.
 Each of the artists is a fan of the Star Wars franchise and has their own top films, games and sources of inspiration related to this universe.
-Understanding its specifics and feeling a great respect for it gave impetus to the most enthusiastic and meticulous creation of models that fit perfectly into the setting.
+The understanding of its specificity and the feeling of great respect for it gave impetus to the most enthusiastic and painstaking creation of models that fit perfectly into the environment.

-Working on characters has always been special for us, because it is not just creating an abstract model, but the embodiment of individuality, a personality with a unique story, temper, behavior and reaction to what is happening.
-Each nuance of the biography is reflected in certain detail, each battle leaves its mark.
-To touch the legendary universe from the inside is a responsibility and honor of a literally cosmic scale, and we are extremely grateful to Lucasfilm for their trust and amazing cooperation.
+Character work has always been special to us.
+After all, this is not just the creation of an abstract model, but the embodiment of individuality, a personality with a unique history, character, behavior, and reaction to what is happening.
+Every nuance of the biography is reflected in certain details, every battle leaves its mark.
+To touch the legendary universe from the inside is a responsibility and an honor on a literally cosmic scale, and we are extremely grateful to Lucasfilm for their trust and amazing cooperation.

-Contributing to a world-class project, working on the franchise that generations have grown up on was an incredible adventure that we would love to repeat again.
-And now new challenges and game worlds are next in line.
+Being part of a world-class project, working on a franchise that generations grew up with, was an incredible adventure that we would like to repeat again.
+And now it’s time for new challenges and game worlds.
 Perhaps yours?

-Be sure to contact us if you already have an idea of how to add fire to the gaming industry, be it a formed concept or an unclear idea.
-We will give advice, design, shape, polish your intention and together we will release a brand new product that – who knows – may also turn someone’s world upside down.
+Be sure to contact us if you already have an idea on how to add fire to the gaming industry, be it a formed concept or a vague image.
+We’ll advise, design, shape, polish your intent, and together launch a brand new product that – who knows – may also turn someone’s world upside down.